-Earth Sciences are the study of the physical Earth, its oceans, and the air that surrounds it.
+Earth Sciences is the study of the physical Earth, its oceans, and the air that surrounds it.
 Among the subjects covered are geologic, hydrologic, and atmospheric sciences.
 Earth science or geoscience includes all fields of natural science related to the planet Earth.
 This is a branch of science dealing with the physical and chemical constitution of Earth and its atmosphere.
-Earth science can be considered to be a branch of planetary science, but with a much older history.
+Earth science can be considered to be a branch of planetary science but with a much older history.
 This blog is your source of information about all things Earth Sciences and the profession of an Earth Scientist.

 This Blog Includes: